 Information Security Awareness and Training

-Information Security manages UT Southwestern's Information Security Awareness and Training program for all workforce members in accordance federal, state, and university requirements to include the Texas Administrative Code and the HIPAA Security Rule.
+Information Security manages UT Southwestern's Information Security Awareness and Training program for all workforce members in accordance with federal, state, and University requirements to include the Texas Administrative Code and the HIPAA Security Rule.

 The program includes: